-This value corresponds to signal “Quality”, lower values indicate the device has trouble talking to the tower (eg. potentially due to interference).
+This value corresponds to signal “Quality”, lower values (-16dBm) may indicate the device has trouble talking to the tower (eg. potentially due to interference).

 Seeing -1200 here indicates the response from the modem was not received in a timely manner and would indicate a bad signal.
-Please note that on DeviceOS 1.5.0, this key returns -1200 regardless of signal strength: a regression that will be fixed in DeviceOS 1.5.1.
+Please note that on DeviceOS 1.5.0, this key returns -1200 regardless of signal strength: a regression that was fixed in DeviceOS 1.5.1.

 Common errors here include 1 (ping timeout) and 17 (error establishing a session), both commonly associated with signal issues.
 See below for more information about error codes!

 Useful to determine what is powering your device (VIN, battery, etc…).
 It’s worth explicitly stating that 2G/3G devices have specific current requirements (link) in order to connect.

 The amount of charge in your battery (percentage).